skienzmatishun/rippreport/content/p/talking-heads/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Greedy politicians forged secret backroom pacts to protect their allies and purge honest whistleblowers from public office.
+Leaked documents reveal how corrupt power players funneled hundreds of thousands in spill cash behind closed doors.
+  Uncover how these talking heads cut dark handshakes that bound taxpayers to millions in unresolved debt.
 ---
 Baldwin County needs more representation on the county commission.
 People will say “just more talking heads.”
 The population of the county is topping 250,000 and the county only has 4 commissioners.
 The Commission should be an odd number so as to never tie or have a possible deadlock in voting on issues.